JuanJacobs517/JuanJacobsPXL/README.md

 ### Hi there 👋

+I'm Juan, after 4 years being active as a warehouse worker i wanted to change my life.
+In my last year I started with a course "programming and ICT" where i learned the basics of coding in python and databases. after completing this course I officialy quitted my job and started a new full time course "programming" at Hogeschool PXL.
+In this course im learning C#, javascript, HTML, CSS and SQL.

 <!--
 **JuanJacobsPXL/JuanJacobsPXL** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.